 A good pen is hard to find down range.
 You’re always signing for things and writing things down whether you're on or off duty.
 If your service member doesn’t have reliable access to a BX, they might just want a pen in their stocking this year.
 I'm a big fan of the Pilot G2 pens.

 A sturdy backpack is a must have on any TDY or deployment.
 No one is going to carry your bags for you!
 Having one less bag in hand and one on your back is a definite plus.
 I like Osprey Packs for their durability, light weight, and size.

 The war never stops, especially when the sun goes down.
-A good flashlight is essential to continuing operations and support.
+A good flashlight is essential to sustaining combat operations and support.
 A flashlight that doesn't take lithium ion batteries and just takes regular AAA or AA batteries is a plus, as the LiON batteries can be hard to find and expensive.
 This flashlight is sturdy, bright, and under $15.

 No matter whether you are a special operations snake eater or a finance officer, you’ll be thankful you have a Gerber Multi-Tool at least once a week.
 I love mine and use it almost every other day.